dressupgeekout/nanowrimo-2018/notes/notes_03_skunk_satan_story_ideas.md

 of the few things skunks are good for." i thought about stories of making cupcakes with my mom and i want to give that to bisky. tasting the batter before the goods go in the oven, haha.

+## episode at the cafe

+- "listen, you piece of shit fishdicks, ..."